sbartek/ProgrammingAssignment2/README.md

 ### Tests

 I have added tests.
-In order to run them one have to
+In order to run them one have to call the follwing line.

      > library("testthat")
      > test_file("tests/cachematrix_tests.R")